jigx-com/jigx-docs/docs/Understanding the basics/Jigx icons.md

 ::::
 :::::

-1. &#x20;Next to `icon:` start typing the first two letters of an icon name, for example al, this will open the list of icons starting with two letters.&#x20;
+1. &#x20;Next to `icon:` start typing the first two letters of an icon name, for example al, this will open the list of icons starting with two letters.
 2. A preview of the icon is shown in the right popup with a link to the icon in <a href="https://www.streamlinehq.com/icons/streamline-bold" target="_blank">streamline</a>.
 3. Use the up and down arrows on your keyboard to browse through the list with the preview showing.
 4. Once you have decided on an icon click Enter.